esimov/caire/README.md

 <p align="center"><img alt="GUI preview" title="GUI preview" src="https://github.com/esimov/caire/raw/master/gui_preview.gif"></p>

-A GUI preview window is also supported for showing the resizing process.
-For the GUI part I've opted of using the Gio library for its robustness and modern architecture.
-But in order to use it you have to install all of its dependencies.
-So please check the installation section here: https://gioui.org/#installation.
+A GUI preview window is also incorporated for in time process visualization.
+The Gio GUI library has been used because of its robustness and modern architecture.
+Prior running it please make sure that you have installed all the required dependencies noted in the installation section (https://gioui.org/#installation) .

-The preview window is activated by default but you can disable it with by setting the `-preview` flag to false.
-When the images are processed concurrently from a directory the preview mode is disabled.
+The preview window is activated by default but you can deactivate it any time by setting the `-preview` flag to false.
+When the images are processed concurrently from a directory the preview mode is deactivat.

 ### Face detection to avoid face deformation
-In order to detect faces prior rescaling use the `-face` flag.
-There is no need to provide a face classification cascade file, since it's already embedded into the generated binary file.
-The sample code below will rescale the provided image with 20%, but will run the face detection prior rescaling in order tot avoid face deformations.
+In order to detect faces prior rescaling, use the `-face` flag.
+There is no need to provide a face classification file, since it's already embedded into the generated binary file.
+The sample code below will resize the provided image with 20%, but before run the face detector in order tot avoid face deformations.

 For face detection related settings please check the Pigo [documentation](https://github.com/esimov/pigo/blob/master/README.md).